 4. Play with the shadows

-For intentionally harsh shadows then a hard lighting effect will work best.
-Flash is the easiest way to create this effect as you have full control over the intensity and direction of the light.
+For intentionally harsh shadows, create a hard lighting effect.
+Flash is the easiest way to create this effect as you have full control over its intensity and direction.
 In this example, the light was placed to the side of the skull.

 5. Background choice

-What background you use in your still life setup drastically alters the effect on your image.
-In this example, some vinyl backdrops create the perfect setting to show off this vase and flowers.
+Your still-life’s background drastically alters the overall impact on your image.
+In this example, a vinyl backdrop creates the perfect setting to show off this vase and flowers.
 Even the wooden table effect underneath is a vinyl sheet.

 6. Bokeh backgrounds

 An easy way to create a twinkling and atmospheric background is to use fairy lights.
-To create this effect, I simply lit the main subject in the foreground using natural light and then bunched some fairy lights in the background-position around a metre away.
-By opening up the aperture setting on my camera the lights in the background transformed into the perfect twinkling circles.
+To create this effect, I simply lit the main subject in the foreground using natural light and then bunched some fairy lights in the background around a metre away.
+By opening up the aperture on my camera, the lights in the background transformed into the perfect twinkling circles.

-For still life photography your lens choice will be determined by your subject.
-One of my favourites in my kit bag is my Sigma 50mm f/1.4 DG HSM Art Lens as this lens produces excellent results.
-For most of my still life images I work between a 50mm and 100mm range.
+For still-life photography, your lens choice will be determined by your subject.
+One of my favourites in my kit bag is my Sigma 50mm f/1.4 DG HSM Art, which produces excellent results.
+For most of my still-life images, I work between 50mm and 100mm.

-In my kit bag, I have 3x Nissin Di700A flashlights and 3x PixaPro LUMI 400 II 400Ws Studio Flash Lights and accessories.
-Depending on the subject will determine what setup I use.
-For any close up work my Nissin Speedlites are more than powerful enough to get great results.
+In my kit bag, I have three Nissin Di700A flashlights and three PixaPro LUMI 400 II 400Ws Studio Flash lights and accessories.
+The subject determines what setup I use.
+For any close-up work, my Nissin Speedlites are more than powerful enough to get great results.

 - Macro still life photography masterclass